ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/no-parent-name-construct-id-match.md

   in an ESLint configuration enables this rule.
 </div>

-This rule disallows using the parent class name as the construct IDs.
+This rule disallows using the parent class name as the Construct ID.

-(This rule applies only to classes that extends `Construct`.)
+It is not recommended to specify a string that matches (or includes) the parent class name for the Construct ID, as it can make the CloudFormation resource hierarchy unclear.

-It is not good to specify a string that matches (or includes) the parent class name for construct ID, as it makes the CloudFormation resource hierarchy unclear.
+(This rule applies only to classes derived from `Construct` or `Stack`.)

 ## Options

-This rule has an options with the following properties:
+This rule has an option with the following properties:

 ### `disallowContainingParentName` (default: `false`)

-When `true`, disallows construct IDs that contain the parent class name.
+When `true`, disallows using construct IDs that contain the parent class name.
-When `false`, allows construct IDs that contain the parent class name, but disallows construct IDs that match the parent class name.
+When `false`, using construct IDs that contain the parent class name is allowed, but using construct IDs that **exactly match** the parent class name is disallowed.

-Note: The `recommended` rule set has `false` specified.
+Note: The `recommended` rule set specifies `false`.

 ---